 In Bittner v.
-U.S., the court found the $10,000 maximum penalty for nonwillful failure to report foreign bank accounts applies annually and not per account, should apply to Marika Katholos, according to her attorneys.
+U.S., the the $10,000 maximum penalty for nonwillful failure to report foreign bank accounts applies annually and not per account, should apply to Marika Katholos, according to her attorneys.
 The decision should mean Katholos' penalty is capped at $100,000 instead of 50% of the balance in the account, the lawyers told the U.S. District Court for the Western District of New York.

-The U.S. Department of Justice, however, said that Bittner is irrelevant to Katholos' case.
+The U.S. Department of Justice, however, that Bittner is irrelevant to Katholos' case.
 Bittner applies to nonwillful violations, whereas the U.S. said Katholos deliberately failed to identify her accounts.
 The Bittner case also involved multiple bank accounts, whereas there is only a single account at issue in Katholos' case, the government added.